redis/docs/content/develop/interact/search-and-query/advanced-concepts/geo.md

 for more information about these query types and see [Geospatial indexing]({{< relref "/develop/interact/search-and-query/indexing/geoindex" >}}) for examples of indexing `GEOSHAPE` fields.

+## Limitations of geographical coordinates

+Planet Earth is actually shaped more like an [ellipsoid](https://en.wikipedia.org/wiki/Earth_ellipsoid) than a perfect sphere.
+The spherical coordinate system used by Redis Query Engine is a close approximation to the shape of the Earth but not exact.
+For most practical uses of geospatial queries, the approximation works very well, but you shouldn't rely on it if you need very precise location data (for example, to track the GPS locations of boats in an emergency response system).